 Indigenous Health Promotion aims to improve Aboriginal and Torres Strait Islander health at a community level.
 This means identifying community needs and strengths, developing a plan of action and putting it into practice.

-- work in partnership with communities to develop programs that effectively address these priorities and needs; and
+- Work in partnership with communities to develop programs.

-- implement and evaluate the programs using best practice and to ensure accountability and continued improvement.
+- Implement and evaluate programs using best practice aimed at continued improvement and positive health outcomes.

 Once students have completed their studies, they will:

 - Be able to address any health issue using best practice health promotion tools and processes

 - Progress their careers and role model to their families and communities